 Website security and backups are even more important amid the unique circumstances brought on by COVID-19.

-Hackers increase their efforts
+Hackers are increasing their efforts

-With more people working from home on unsecured networks, and more companies taking their business online, hackers are doubling up their efforts.
-Although the obvious targets (like the US Health Agency ) are getting hit, it is small business websites that make up the majority of cyber attacks every year.
+With more people working from home on unsecured networks and more companies taking their business online, hackers are doubling up their efforts.
+Although the obvious targets (like the US Health Agency) are getting hit, it is small business websites that make up the majority of cyber attacks every year.

 Because small businesses are more likely to skimp on their website security.

 Hackers may not target your website specifically – this is not about a bunch of furtive teens in a basement, searching for local businesses to wreak havoc on.
-Instead, hackers use bots to exploit known vulnerabilities (in popular plugins, for example), and target any website that might fall into the vulnerable category.
+Instead, hackers use bots to exploit known vulnerabilities (in popular plugins, for example) and target any website that might fall into the vulnerable category.

 Businesses increasingly relying on online revenue